India, China commit to work together on climate change

 India, which is the world's No. 3 emitter of greenhouse gases, has been under pressure to make commitments after the top two emitters - China and the United States - agreed to new limits on carbon emissions starting in 2025.

-India cannot commit to emissions cuts as it still needs to industrialize and lift millions of people out of poverty, the government says.
+India cannot commit to emissions cuts as it still needs to industrialise and lift millions of people out of poverty, the government says.

 Both the countries will continue to work together in areas such as clean energy technologies, energy conservation and renewable energy, the joint statement said.